The First Legal Moonshine in America: A Legacy Continues at Belmont Farm Distillery

 The Miller family moonshine legacy continues today with Chuck passing on his knowledge to their new Master Distller, son-in-law Jay Durkee, who's bringing plenty of new ideas and products with him.

 Chuck is also lending expertise (and licensing) to other celebrity bootleggers like Moonshiners' Tim Smith.
 You've no doubt seen Chuck on the show in one of his many cameo appearances.
 He pioneered the recent wave of moonshine mania that shows no signs of slowing down and he clearly relishes the notoriety that goes along with it.
 It's a role he was born to play.

-Today, after years of sheer grit, determination, and love for the business - the 25-year kind you need to affect a cultural change - Belmont Farm is the oldest craft moonshine distillery in the country.
+Today, after years of sheer grit, determination, and love for the business - the 25-year kind you need to affect a cultural change - Belmont Farm Distillery is the oldest craft moonshine distillery in the country.
 He and Jeanette have become celebrities, and new products like golden gin, vodka, and rum are flying off his bottling line with no end in sight.

 I mentioned to him when we spoke recently that he must be doing well - I was seeing him on TV and everywhere these days.
+He laughed.

 The tour is FREE.
 Tastings are also available - up to 3 oz (or 1/2 oz each for up to 6 products).

-- 'Shine On - Check out some new and unique craft cocktail recipes for your next get together!
+'Shine On - Check out some new and unique craft cocktail recipes for your next get together!